akx/shoop/doc/prices_and_taxes_implementation.rst

 `~shoop.core.taxing.TaxedPrice`

-  Type for a return value of tax calculation.
+  A type to represent the return value of tax calculation.
 Contains a pair of prices, `TaxfulPrice` and `TaxlessPrice`, of which one is the original price before the calculation and the other is the calculated price.
-Also contains a list of calculated taxes.  `TaxedPrice` is the return type of `~shoop.core.taxing.TaxModule.get_taxed_price_for` method in the `TaxModule` interface.
+Also contains a list of the applied taxes.  `TaxedPrice` is the return type of `~shoop.core.taxing.TaxModule.get_taxed_price_for` method in the `TaxModule` interface.

 `~shoop.core.taxing.TaxingContext`

-  Container for variables that affect taxing; like customer tax group, customer tax number, location (country, postal code, etc.).
+  A container for variables that affect taxing, such as customer tax group, customer tax number, location (country, postal code, etc.).
 Used in the `TaxModule` interface.
-Note: This is not usually subclassed.
+Note: This is *not* usually subclassed.

 .. _creating-prices: